Aamjit/Aamjit/README.md

 ##### Here are some things that you can know about me

 I go by the name ✨ _**Amarjit Yanglem**_ ✨.
 I'm currently in my 4<sup>th</sup> year of my Bachelor of Engineering.
 I've alwyas been that one person who people find it  hard to read :sweat_smile::sweat_smile:.
-I am deeply interested in the process of development and I've been lerning new techs.
-I am looking forward to becoming a proficient back-end developer.
+I am deeply interested in the process of development and I've been learning new techs.
+I am looking forward to becoming a proficient back-end developer.<br/>
+Currently I'm working as an ABAP Developer.
 <hr>

 <img align="right" src="https://media1.giphy.com/media/13HgwGsXF0aiGY/giphy.gif" />